BaguaSys/tutorials/src/more-optimizations/cached-dataset.md

 ### Multiple cached dataset

-Multiple cached dataset shares the same backend store, thus we need to specify a unique name for each dataset to avoid overwriting samples from each other.
+Multiple cached datasets share the same backend store, thus we need to specify a unique name for each dataset to avoid overwriting samples from each other.

 ```python